ropensci-archive/doidata/README.md

 these would be secondary as the goal would be encourage use archival repositories
 -  Versioning would be handled on the repository side, though `get_data()` could take a `version=` argument for those repos that have versions but not versioned DOIs (e.g., Figshare)
+-  This differes from [**datastorr**](https://ropenscilabs.github.io/datastorr/) in that it's not a framework for versioning data, and it seeks to _avoid_ creating new packages for data.
+It could borrow some of **datastorr** cacheing components, though.
 -  Download cacheing would be optional
 -  Github-linked Zenodo repositories unfortunately don't store files individually, but as a single ZIP of the GitHub release.
 The package should detect this, download, (cache), unzip and retrieve